zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

     | Output Directory | /home/users/subhani.italapuram@oracle.com/Output  |
     | File Name Pattern | PO%SEQ%.txt  |
 3. On the Schema page, select the "Sample JSON document" from the drop down:
-4. On the File Contents - Definition page, upload the file [Download the Purchase Order JSON](files/PurchaseOrder.json?download=1) and upload it here
+4. On the File Contents - Definition page, upload the file [Download the Purchase Order JSON](files/PurchaseOrder.json?download=1) and upload it here.

 You may now **proceed to the next lab**.